|

 twits' characters became so popular they reappeared in other films, most notably the excellent Night Train to Munich.)

-10) Torn Curtain, 1966.
-Not as widely revered as some of his other films, Torn Curtain is nonetheless quite entertaining.
+7) Torn Curtain, 1966.
+Not as widely revered as some of his other films, Torn Curtain is nonetheless among the most entertaining.

 The farmhouse scene is a fine study in the ingenuity of desperation.